TeamStroll/docs/react/react.md

 - CSS styles - are not sanitized which is known IE8 won't fix issue.
 - You use `dangerouslySetInnerHTML` - which removes this sanitization step.

+## How to Programatically Move Around

+If you have installed the [React Developer Tools plugin for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en), you can open the React tab, and select the header - this has access to the router.
+From here you can call `$r.context.router.replace('[path]')`, eg. `$r.context.router.replace('/radiology_dashboard/overview')` will take you to the page /radiology_dashboard/overview.

 ## More Resources